Great Fire of Valparaíso

 The Great Fire of Valparaíso (Gran Incendio de Valparaíso) started on 12 April 2014 at 16:40 local time (19:40 UTC), in the hills of the city of Valparaíso, Chile.
 The wildfire destroyed at least 2,500 homes, leaving 11,000 people homeless.
 An additional 6,000 people were evacuated from the city, which was placed on red alert and declared a disaster zone.
 Fifteen people were confirmed killed and ten suffered serious injuries.

 Origin

-An investigation by the Chilean police is taking place to determine the origin of the Valparaíso wildfire.
-The police believes that it may have originated south of the Camino La Pólvora area, and southwest of Parque del Puerto cemetery.
-ONEMI officials have reported "there is no doubt the fire was started by the intervention of third parties".
+An investigation by the Chilean police took place to determine the origin of the Valparaíso wildfire.
+The police believe that it may have originated south of the Camino La Pólvora area, and southwest of Parque del Puerto cemetery.
+ONEMI officials have reported "the fire was started by the intervention of third parties".

 It is also thought that contact by birds on an electrical transmission cable may have generated the initial spark for the wildfire, but an investigation by electricity provider company Chilquinta stated that the incineration of black vultures or any other birds was unlikely to have started the fire.